-Perhaps you have siblings who live far away and aren’t in close contact with your mother.
+Perhaps you have siblings who live far away and aren’t close to your mother.
 They may not be fully aware of her condition and try making decisions from afar.
 Possibly, they could make decision-making difficult.
-They may argue with you about what the best course of action regarding your mother’s care is.
+They may argue with you about the best course of action regarding your mother’s care.

 Understand Your Parent’s Needs

-As her child, there are several things to keep in mind, whether you are taking on the caregiver role or finding assistance.
-Stay knowledgeable of your mother’s mental status so you can relay it to caregivers and doctors.
+There are several things to keep in mind as her child, whether you are taking on the caregiver role or finding assistance.
+First, stay knowledgeable of your mother’s mental status so you can relay it to caregivers and doctors.
 Every party involved in your mother’s psychological and physical care need to be acutely aware of her situation.
 This ensures she gets the proper care she needs.

 If your mother develops health problems, it is essential to learn as much as possible about them.
-If you find seminars or meetings about a disease that is pertinent to your mother, attend them.
+If you find seminars or meetings about a disease pertinent to your mother, attend them.
 This could be the best way for you to learn.
 Many of these will give you insight that the internet cannot.
-It is crucial to make sure that the family has a primary decision-maker about medical decisions.
+In addition, it is crucial to ensure that the family has a primary decision-maker about medical decisions.
 This way, the caregiver has someone to refer to for help.